-The more you know about current photographers in your local market, the better prepared you’ll be to jump into it.
-Knowing your local real estate photography market means that you know who some of your competition is.
-You know what rates they charge (or starting rates or rate ranges).
+The more you know about current photographers in your local market, the better.
+You know what rates your competition charge (or starting rates or rate ranges).
 And you know what level of quality they deliver.

 Do you offer something unique that you know your competition doesn’t?
 Great!
 Let people know about that differentiation.

-Knowing your current local real estate photography market will help you define your offerings and know where you fit in.
+Knowing your local market will help you define your offerings and know where you fit in.

-In my local market, for example, there are real estate photographers that charge anywhere from $100 to $500 for photos only.
-Rates go up for things such as twilight photos or video tours, as well as higher rates for larger-than-usual homes.
+In my local market, there are real estate photographers who charge anywhere from $100 to $500.
+And this is for photos only.
+Rates go up for things such as twilight photos or video tours.
+Larger-than-usual homes also mean higher rates.

-However, looking at website portfolios shows that the quality of work delivered can also vary greatly from one end of the price range to the other.
+Have a look at your competitors’ portfolios.
+You’ll see that the quality of work delivered can also vary greatly from one end of the price range to the other.

-Looking for images that seem to be on par with your current work will give you an idea of whose rates you should relate to.
+Look for images that seem to be on par with your current work.
+This will give you an idea of whose rates you should relate to.

-Talking to your potential or current clients and asking them what they’re looking for and what turns them off is a simple way to hone in on your offering.
+Asking clients what they’re looking for and what turns them off is a simple way to hone in on your offering.

 Do your clients love that they only deal with you directly?
 Fantastic!
 Now you know that you need to remain the face of the company, even if you bring in outside help.